 The goal of the feature selection while building a Decision Tree is to select features or attributes (Decision nodes) which lead to a split in children nodes whose combined entropy adds up to lower entropy than the entropy value of the data segment before the split.
 This implies higher information gain.

 Q19.
 Compare the different attribute selection measures.

 The three measures, in general, returns good results, but:

-3. Gini Index: It is biased to multivalued attributes, has difficulty when the number of classes is large, tends to favor tests that result in equal-sized partitions and purity in both partitions.
+- Gini Index: It is biased to multivalued attributes, has difficulty when the number of classes is large, and tends to favor tests that result in equal-sized partitions and purity in both partitions.

-20. Does the Gini Impurity of a node lower or greater than that of its parent.
-Comment whether it is generally lower/greater, or always lower/greater?
+Q20.
+Is the Gini Impurity of a node lower or greater than that of its parent?
+Comment whether it is generally lower/greater or always lower/greater.

-For better understanding we consider the following Example:
+For a better understanding, let’s consider the following Example:

 Consider a node containing four samples of class A and one sample of class B.